danielwoodie/fireplace/content/blog/post-1.md

 <section>

 <h3>What is a random walk?</h3>
       <p>A random walk is a tool from probability theory to simulate potential outcomes based on a series of unrelated events.
-For example, let's use the example of an actual walk where someone can take a step to th or either stay in place depending on the outcome of a coin flip.
-Heads for step
+A common example is flipping a coin repeatedly until you can get a stable estimate for, say, the average number of heads.
+You can repeat the random walk to get a distribution of estimates.
       </p>
-      <p>Instead of taking steps, you may be interested in something that could follow a similar framework: investment returns over a number of years.
+      <p>Instead of flipping a coin, you may be interested in something that could follow a similar framework: investment returns over multiple years.
 This is relevant because you may be investing over a series of years and want to have some idea about how your investments might look after 10, 20, 30 years or more.
       </p>
       <p>Note about investment advice.
 It's important to keep in mind a common quote in forecasting: All models are wrong, some are useful.
 That is to say, there is no guarantee in these simulations.
 Rather, they
       </p>